 A cognitive system learns as it goes along, allowing it to broaden and refine its knowledge and analytical capabilities, similar to how traditional audit professionals build their skills over the years.

 In a profession that involves a lot of processes and critical data handling, the chances of errors can’t be nullified.
 These errors can have an enormous impact.
-In the US in 2013, businesses had to face IRS civil penalties of USD 7 billion due to incorrect reporting of business income and employment values.
+In the US, in 2013, businesses had to face IRS civil penalties of USD 7 billion due to incorrect reporting of business income and employment values.

 Having proper accounting software helps improve the accuracy of your records.
 An incorrect computation early on in the process could snowball into having a significant impact on the end balance.
 However, accounting software is not immune to human errors which arise from data entry or interpretation mistakes.

-The power of big data further enables auditors to correlate disparate data information to develop predictive indicators for better identification of higher risk areas, which in turn could lead to early fraud identification and operational risks.
+The power of big data further enables auditors to correlate disparate data information to develop predictive indicators for better identification of higher risk areas, which could lead to early fraud identification and operational risks.
 For example, firms can build predictive models to forecast financial distress and better assess the future financial viability of a company.
 They could also improve fraud detection by helping auditors assess the risk of fraud as part of their risk assessment.

 According to a report, brands lose up to 20% in revenues due to poor customer experience.
-A Capgemini study reveals that customers with strong brand attachment deliver 23% more profit than an average customer.
+A Capgemini study reveals that customers with strong brand attachments deliver 23% more profit than an average customer.
 In modern business, it's imperative for auditors to focus on customer experience.
 New-age customers want more than compliance work and after-the-fact reporting.

-Cloud computing ensures that all stakeholders remain in contact, outside the firm’s walls, while still establishing and maintaining a secure environment.
+Cloud computing ensures that all stakeholders remain in contact outside the firm’s walls while still establishing and maintaining a secure environment.
 When mobility eases, a firm’s access is limitless.